VisTrails/VisTrails/doc/usersguide/packages.rst

 |vistrails| provides a
 plugin infrastructure to integrate user-defined functions and libraries.
-Specifically, users can incorporate their own visualization and simulation code into pipelines by defining custom modules.
+Specifically, users can incorporate their own visualization and simulation code into pipelines by defining custom modules (or wrappers).
 These modules are bundled in what we call *packages*.
 A \vistrails package is simply a collection of Python classes stored in one or more files, respecting some conventions that will be described shortly.